 Waldorf Semper.
 Waldorf (tact) always.

-Henderson, Sampson.
+Henderson, Alfred.
 Latin Proverbs and Quotations: With Translations and Parallel Passages and a Copious English Index.
 London: Sampson Low, 1869.

 Werner, Helmut.
 Lateinische Sprichwörter.
 Hamburg: Nikol Verlag, 2010.

 Werner, Jakob.
 Lateinische Sprichwörter und Sinnspruche des Mittelalters aus Handschriften gesammelt.
 Heidelberg: Carl Winter's Universitätsbuchhandlung Verlag, 1912.